anpham6/squared/README.md

 Browsers without ES2017 are not being supported to fully take advantage of async/await.

-NOTE: Calling "save" or "write" methods before the images have completely loaded can sometimes cause them to be excluded from the generated layout.
+NOTE: Calling "save" or "copy" methods before the images have completely loaded can sometimes cause them to be excluded from the generated layout.
 In these cases you should use the "parseDocument" promise method "then" to set a callback for your commands.

 ```javascript
 document.addEventListener('DOMContentLoaded', function() {